 Aside from the university degrees listed above, Jeff studied piano and composition privately with Sam Bellardo, Uri Caine, Tom Lawton, Al Stauffer and Jim McNeely.
 He was also a student of McNeely and Manny Albam at the BMI Jazz Composer's Workshop.
 Jeff is a recipient of the Eubie Blake Scholarship, Bernard Peiffer Jazz Piano Award for Excellence, Creativity, and Dedication to Jazz Piano and a 2004 BCCC Cultural Incentive Grant.
 Jeff’s quartet recordings of original compositions, ‘Useful Music’ (2005) and ‘Pretty Melodies, for people who dig that sort of thing’ (2013) have garnered praise from the Philadelphia Inquirer and various independent jazz websites and magazines.
 Jeff has had several transcription and analysis essays published in DownBeat magazine.
 Among these included solos by Dave Douglas, Uri Caine, Tomasz Stanko with Dave Holland, Bill Evans, Herbie Hancock, and John Zorn.
-Besides his teaching responsibilities, Jeff is also active in Cultural Programming at BCCC.
-In recent years he has produced concerts by Vijay Iyer, Dave Douglas, Uri Caine, and John Abercrombie among many others.
+Besides his teaching responsibilities, Jeff is also active in Cultural Programming.
+Over the past few semesters he produced concerts by Vijay Iyer, Dave Douglas, Uri Caine, and John Abercrombie among many others.
 He currently serves as chair of the Cultural Advisory Group.
 Most recently, Jeff has been commissioned to compose a jazz suite for ten musicians commemorating BCCC's 50th anniversary.
 The piece is called ‘Portraits from the Pub’ and will premiere in October 11th, 2014.
 Jeff has been teaching at BCCC since 2003.